remboldt/JasnaJS/README.md

     <script src="https://cdn.remboldt.eu/jasna.min.js"></script>

 ### component
+This will pull the contents of `URL` and place them inside the `<component>` Tag.

     <component src="URL"></component>

 ### live component
-These components will check the source every MS milliseconds.
+These components will check the source every `MS` milliseconds.
 If the content has changed, the component will be updated.
-If MS is not set, it will get a standard value of 2000.
+If `MS` is not set, it will get a standard value of 2000.

     <component src="URL" class="refresh MS"></component>